Arbor

 Our Approach

-Arbor is designed to accommodate three primary goals:
+Arbor is designed to accommodate these primary goals:

-The description of multi-compartment cells also includes the specification of ion channel and synapse dynamics.
-In the recipe, these specifications are called mechanisms.
-Implementations of mechanisms are either hand-coded or a provided translator (modcc) is used to compile a subset of NEURON’s mechanism specification language NMODL, and layouts can be specified using the SWC file format.
+The description of multi-compartment cells include the specification of ion channel and synapse dynamics.
+A bundled translator is used to compile a subset of NEURON’s specification language NMODL, and layouts can be specified using various well-known file formats (SWC, NeuroLucida ASC, and NML).

 Arbor is extensible, allowing for the creation of new kinds of cells and new kinds of cell implementations, while target-specific vectorization, code generation and cell group implementations allow hardware optimized performance of models specified in a portable and generic way.